DataDog/integrations-extras/upbound_uxp/README.md

 to accelerate their journey building custom clouds on top of arbitrary cloud resources, making the process quicker, more flexible, and reducing cognitive load for users.
 With Upbound, users can reduce risk and make themselves audit-ready by enforcing governance and compliance with the Universal Crossplane.

-Universal Crossplane users and customers can offer their own internal cloud API to their teams through writing composite resource definitions.
+Universal Crossplane users can offer their own internal cloud API to their teams through composite resource definitions.
 Their custom cloud service can then map that API to downstream providers.
 The providers create and manage the lifecycle of the external